Vincent-the-gamer/fast-dirpy/README.md

     url: '<url>',
     cwd: '/path/to/external-config' // Optional: You can specify an external config file.
   },
-  // options (Optional, can be omitted if you have a config file, this can overwrite your config file options.)
+  // options (Optional, can be omitted if you have a config file, this will overwrites your config file options.)
   {
     proxy: { ... }
   }